dimmando/studio/README.md

     - It has a button right after the introduction message that leads to the contact form page.

-    - It has photos of the animals that a present in the Animal Shelter in real-time.
+    - It has photos of the animals that a present in the Sugar-Wax Beauty Studio in real-time.

         - The gallery is responsive: the size of the photo depends on the user's screen.
         - Each image has a description of the animal that appears on hover.